 The brief application form is below and is also linked here.
 Completed applications are reviewed as they are received.

 Lawyers: Both newly admitted and experienced attorneys will receive a maximum of 28.0 transitional and non-transitional, professional practice New York State CLE credits, for the online edition.
 We are looking into CLE certification for other jurisdictions.

 California CLE credit certification renewal for the San Francisco/Silicon Valley edition is pending; based on previous years, the amount of CLE credits for this version should be 14.0 transitional and non-transitional, professional practice New York State CLE credits, and 12.0 CLE credit hours for California.

 Certificates of completion will be awarded to all participants at the conclusion of the program.

-If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend Fashion Law Bootcamp.
+If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend in-person editions of Fashion Law Bootcamp.
 A student visa is NOT required; attendees typically use a B-2 or B-1 visa depending on their particular interests, or, for qualified countries, the visa waiver program.
 Please email us for more information.

 FOR ADDITIONAL INFORMATION about Fashion Law Bootcamp, please email email@example.com.